How to Fill a PDF from Excel | Step-by-Step Guide

 In many cases, yes.
 Filling a PDF from Excel is often a spreadsheet-driven PDF mail merge workflow.

-If you want a privacy-first way to map spreadsheet data onto fillable or non-fillable PDF templates, try PDF Mail Merge.
-It works with Excel, CSV, and Google Sheets and can generate one PDF per row.
+If you need to map spreadsheet data onto fillable or non-fillable PDF templates, try filling PDFs from Excel, Google Sheets, or CSV with PDF Mail Merge.
+It supports one PDF per row, merged review files, ZIP exports, and a browser-first workflow without Acrobat or VBA.